Sightseeing in Crete

 If you fancy a romantic break with a faster pace then head towards the main resorts where you will be spoilt for choice for shopping, eating and drinking.
 You could visit a spa hotel for a day of pampering and then head to one of Crete's many sandy beaches for a romantic stroll along the crystal clear water on a warm summer night.

-Visit a traditional taverna on the waterfront for dinner by rippling water with gentle music in the background to sample some traditional Greek food including Souvlaki, Dolmadakia and of course Greek Salad with real Greek Feta cheese.
-The seafood in Crete is also delicious with one of the main specialties that you must try being calamari washed down with local Cretan Raki, also known as Tsikoudia, which is crystal clear yet full bodied and very strong for a traditional taste of Crete.
+Visit a traditional taverna on the waterfront for dinner to sample some traditional Greek food including Souvlaki, Dolmadakia and of course Greek Salad with real Greek Feta cheese.
+The seafood in Crete is also delicious with one of the main specialties that you must try being calamari.
+Wash it down with local Cretan Raki, also known as Tsikoudia, which is crystal clear yet full bodied and very strong for a traditional taste of Crete.

 Top Tips for Crete